 Graduation requirements for the M.A.
 Credit-track are: 1) accumulation of 30 credits: 2) continuous registration for "Research Guidance" (non-credit) until graduation and 3) submission of a graduation project.
 In the last semester of credit-track, students must register for "Graduation Project" (non-credit).
 Students enrolled as credit-track master's students are not required to take a thesis seminar.
-Please note that even if one enrolls in a thesis seminar, those credits may not be counted toward the requirements for graduation.
-Students who expect to graduate in less than four semesters must apply for "Early Graduation" in the first semester.
+Please note that even if one enrolls in a thesis seminar, those credits may not be counted toward the requirements for graduation, when the student is taking the credit track.